 While you are training you will most likely be able to rent the equipment you need, and most centers include this cost within the price of the course, but it is worth checking.
 Do note that some centers will require you to buy some items, but this is usually limited to a mask, snorkel, and fins.

-Regardless, if you’ve enjoyed your course and feel that you are going to keep diving then a mask, snorkel and fins are the pieces of gear I would recommend buying first.
+Regardless, if you’ve enjoyed your course and feel that you are going to keep diving then a mask, snorkel and fins are the items of scuba gear I would recommend buying first.

 The key thing to remember when purchasing these items is comfort and fit; make sure you get good advice.